| | Head Injury |

 Advantages of general anesthesia include the

-(1) Provides better airway control
+following: (1) Provides better airway control

 (2) Provides better quality of the images